 The Devil: "Stygian depths."
 I like that.
 You mention Dante to most people these days, and they ask you how you liked Gremlins.

-In "A Penny for Your Thoughts", the hero is testing out his newfound mindreading powers on the people he sees.
+In "A Penny for Your Thoughts", the hero (played by Darren) is testing out his newfound mindreading powers on the people he sees.
 He briefly pauses on a grinning pretty lady who is fondling a pile of money and giving off absolute silence.

 Need we mention that the pretty lady happens to be blonde?!